abhishek62682/wedding-photo-platform-docs/website-readme.md

 ## Prepared For

 **Color Shot Studios**

-**Luxury Wedding Photography & Films**
+*Luxury Wedding Photography & Films*

 ---

 # Project Overview

-Thank you for the opportunity to create your website.
+Thank you for the opportunity to work with Color Shot Studios.

-The goal is to design and develop a premium, modern website that reflects the luxury identity of Color Shot Studios while showcasing your photography, films, and services in an elegant and engaging way.
+The goal is to create a modern, premium website that showcases your photography, films, and services with a smooth experience across all devices.

-The website will be fully responsive, fast, and optimized for an excellent user experience across all devices.

 ---

-# Proposed Website
+# Website Includes

-A premium **7–8 page** multi-page website including:

 * Home
-* About Us
+* About
-* Weddings / Portfolio
+* Portfolio
 * Films
 * Services
 * Testimonials